-You get onto the metro, and of course, the stop before yours, 10 people get onto the train and you get trapped amongst movie watching commuters.
+You get onto the metro, and of course, at the stop before yours, 10 people get onto the train and you get trapped amongst movie-watching commuters.
 You’ve tried hovering ‘politely’ in true western style hoping that someone will notice you need to get passed, and you’ve done the ‘angry’ foreigner thing in the past and barged through a gap to the door.

 But what’s the polite way to tell someone you need to get passed?

 麻烦，借过。 (má fan, jiè guò) Sorry to trouble you.